 - Having a difference in your leg length.

-What is the treatment of greater trochanteric pain syndrome?
+What are the treatment options for greater trochanteric pain syndrome?

-Decreasing activity such as running or excessive walking for a while may help to speed recovery.
+Reducing or avoiding activity (such as running or excessive walking) for a while, may help to speed recovery.
 In addition, the following may be useful:

-- Applying an ice pack (wrapped in a towel) for 10-20 minutes several times a day may improve your symptoms.
+- Early on, applying an ice pack (wrapped in a towel) for 10-20 minutes several times a day may improve your symptoms.